-Electricity Generator fundamentals involve the production of electrons that are a part of every atom,.
+An Electricity Generator can create electricity by converting mechanical energy into electrical current that can be used in electrical systems.
+Wind turbines house such generators to convert the kinetic energy of wind into power that can feed power grids. involve the production of electrons that are a part of every atom,.
 Electricity is what results when electrons are flowing through a conductor.
-Ultimately, all that is needed to generate electricity is a metal wire for a conductor and a catalyst to start the electrons flowing.
+Ultimately, all that is needed to generate electricity is a metal wire for a conductor and a catalyst to start the electrically charged electrons flowing.
+You see, unlike natural gas and other fossil fuels that are mined from the Earth, electricity is a manufactured product.
+Most generators operated by electric utilties are alternating current (ac) generators but there are still some direct current (dc) generators in existence.

 The ac voltage that a generator (motor) can develop depends on the strength of the magnets field, the number of turns in the wire coil, and the speed at which the magnet or coil rotates.
 The ac frequency depends only on the speed of rotation.
 Normally, for utility ac, this speed is 3,600 revolutions per minute (rpm), or 60 complete revolutions per second (rps), so that the frequency is 60 Hz.